 The UE in RRC_INACTIVE mode is expected to prioritize the reception of any other DL signals and DL channels than the reception of DL PRS.

 The UE in RRC_INACTIVE mode, subject to UE capability, is expected to process DL PRS outside or inside of the initial DL BWP.
-For DL PRS processing outside of the initial DL BWP, the UE may be configured with the same or different numerology and CP for PRS resources than those of the initial DL BWP.
-For DL PRS processing inside of the initial DL BWP, the UE is configured with the same numerology and CP for PRS resources as those of the initial DL BWP.
+For DL PRS processing outside of the initial DL BWP, the UE may be configured with the same or different subcarrier spacing and CP for PRS resources than those of the initial DL BWP.
+For DL PRS processing inside of the initial DL BWP, the UE is configured with the same subcarrier spacing and CP for PRS resources as those of the initial DL BWP.